hapijs/hapi/docs/Reference.md

         - `privacy` - determines the privacy flag included in client-side caching using the 'Cache-Control' header.
 Values are:
             - `'default'` - no privacy flag.
 This is the default setting.
             - `'public'` - mark the response as suitable for public caching.
-            - `'private'` - mark the response as suitalbe only for private caching.
+            - `'private'` - mark the response as suitable only for private caching.
         - `expiresIn` - relative expiration expressed in the number of milliseconds since the item was saved in the cache.
 Cannot be used together with `expiresAt`.
         - `expiresAt` - time of day expressed in 24h notation using the 'MM:HH' format, at which point all cache records for the route